greg7mdp/gtl/README.md

 For a full writeup explaining the design and benefits of the parallel hash containers, [click here](https://greg7mdp.github.io/gtl/).

-For more information on the implementation, usage and characteristics of the parallel hash containers, please see [gtl hash containers](https://github.com/greg7mdp/gtl/tree/main/docs/phmap.md)
+For more information on the implementation, usage and characteristics of the parallel hash containers, please see [gtl parallel hash containers](https://github.com/greg7mdp/gtl/tree/main/docs/phmap.md)

 Here is a very basic example of using the gtl::flat_hash_map: